Top 5 3rd Quarter Trades of Mc - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 10.97 and a price-book ratio of 1.36.
+In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 9999.00.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.